ECS153/final-project-group-0-/microservices/dotnetapi/README.md

 This microservice is in charge of syncronizing and managing all of the other microservices.
 With the exception of handling user logins, it follows the RESTful api design pattern.
 We decided to use Dotnet Core because we felt that it had robust authentication modules that we could integrate fairly easily.

 ## Structure
 It's a bit outside the scope of this README (as well as outside our scope) to properly explain the structure of Dotnet Core, though, so instead we'll just focus on the most critical parts of the code.
 Anytime a ". . ." is added, it's merely just code that we felt wasn't relevant to the explanation.
-The most relevant parts of our code will be found in the `services` subfolder.
-Everything else is mostly semantics related to Dotnet handling http requests.

 ## HTTPS
 We're using https for all communication to and from the api.
 While we have seen ways attackers can get around HTTPS encryption, most of them time they would involve changing or adding certificates to a user's computer.